astropy/astropy-tutorials/README.md

 ------------------------------

 We are always interested in incorporating new tutorials into Learn Astropy and the Astropy Tutorials series.
+We welcome tutorials covering astro-relevant topics and they do not necessarily need to use the Astropy package in order to be hosted or indexed here.
-If you have Astropy or Astropy affiliated package-related tutorials that you would like to contribute to this repository, or if you have a separate tutorial series that you would like indexed by the Learn Astropy website, please see the [Contributing Guide](https://learn.astropy.org/contributing) on the Learn Astropy website for
+If you have astronomy tutorials that you would like to contribute to this repository, or if you have a separate tutorial series that you would like indexed by the Learn Astropy website, please see the [Contributing Guide](https://learn.astropy.org/contributing) on the Learn Astropy website for